AndrewKreshchenko/Comments-and-votes-OpenCart-3/README.md

 * Test your result.
 CSS styles on your page may not dislay correctly, especially when your theme is not "default".

 ### Prepare MySQL DB
 Firstly I'd like to demonstrate how to prepare table for product page.
+Go to administration tool of MySQL (I guess you use `phpMyAdmin`), choose the right database and click on tab SQL Command to run SQL commands.
 1) OpenCart database should have tables called `oc_review`.
 There you need to add 2 columns to store.
+Replace \`your_database\` with the name of your database.

 ```
 ALTER TABLE `your_database`.`oc_review` ADD COLUMN `approval` TINYINT(1) NOT NULL